Prosper67/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . ../boot List all files, even one with names beginning with p		eriod character. file /tmp/file Prints type of file ln -s /bin/ls-ls- Symbolic link cp -rua *.html ../ Copy all HTML files in the current working directory
+ls -la . ../boot List all files, even one with names beginning with p		eriod character. file /tmp/file Prints type of file ln -s /bin/ls-ls- Symbolic link cp -rua *.html ../ Copy all HTML files in the current working directory mv [[:upper:]]* /tmp/u move files beginning with uppercase to the directory.